sevidmusic/PHPUnitTestUtilities/README.md

 # PHPUnitTestUtilities

-A collection of traits that define methods to aide in the implementation of `phpunit` tests.
+The PHPUnitTestUtilities library provides traits that define methods to aide in the implementation of `phpunit` tests.

 # Installation